-Is culture really more important than strategy to an organisation?
-Peter Drucker’s oft-quoted appreciation for the importance of culture is rooted in his strong belief in community.
-But surely a company that places greater value on culture over strategic planning is doomed to failure?
-I don’t think so.
-In fact, when it comes to schools, I think culture devours everything it encounters.
+Peter Drucker’s oft-quoted appreciation of the importance of culture is rooted in his strong belief in community.
+But surely an organisation that places greater value on culture over strategic planning is doomed to failure?
+Perhaps not.
+In fact, when it comes to schools, culture devours everything it encounters.

-Quite simply, I define great teachers as individuals who are intellectually bright, trained, committed to individual students, with the disposition, passion, and energy to make strong connections with young people and to engender in them a passion and enthusiasm for learning.
-Great teachers who love working with kids and believe that each one is capable of learning contribute to a culture that, when developed with intentionality, can be more important than curriculum, technology, or strategy.
+Great teachers who love working with young people and believe that each one is capable of learning contribute to a culture that, when developed with intentionality, can be more important than curriculum, technology, or strategy.
 A leader’s job is to nurture what David Price, author of OPEN: How We’ll Work, Live & Learn In The Future, refers to as this “ecology of learning” by recognising what Schein suggests: “the only thing of real importance that leaders do is to create and manage culture.”
 You can have all the strategy you like, but without a culture that makes certain values, beliefs, and assumptions operational, change initiatives are destined to fail.

 A strong culture is all about relationships and creating an environment around these interactions in which teachers and, therefore, students will thrive.
-These relationships are founded upon ongoing professional conversations about student learning, not conducting cute “teacher of the week” routines.
 Too often schools put strategy first, usually in the form of introducing changes intended to improve learning.
 Frequently in these endeavours, undue attention is placed on school structures, but as Fullan points out, such initiatives will enjoy limited success because real change comes about by “transforming the culture”.
-Teaching and learning are a human endeavour and the environment in which these things happen – what David Price refers to as “a hospitable habitat for learning” – is vital.
+Teaching and learning are a human endeavour and the environment in which these things happen – what Price refers to as “a hospitable habitat for learning” – is vital.